Martin Ostoja-Starzewski

-Martin Ostoja-Starzewski is a Polish-Canadian-American scientist and engineer, a professor of mechanical science and engineering at the University of Illinois Urbana-Champaign.
-His research includes work on deterministic and stochastic mechanics: random and fractal media, representative elementary volume in linear and nonlinear material systems, universal elastic anisotropy index, random fields, and bridging continuum mechanics to fluctuation theorem.
+Martin Ostoja-Starzewski is a Polish-Canadian-American scientist and engineer, a Research Professor and Richard W. Kritzer Faculty Scholar of mechanical science and engineering at the University of Illinois Urbana-Champaign.
+Since January 2026, he is also a Professor of Computer Science at the Cracow University of Technology.
+His research includes work on deterministic, stochastic, and computational mechanics: random and fractal media, representative elementary volume in linear and nonlinear material systems, universal elastic anisotropy index, random fields, and bridging continuum mechanics to fluctuation theorem.

 Education and career

 Ostoja-Starzewski is an immigrant to Canada and the United States from Poland.
 He received his undergraduate education at Cracow University of Technology, followed by Master’s and Ph.D. degrees at McGill University in 1980 and 1983, respectively.
 He worked as a faculty member at Purdue University, Michigan State University, Institute of Paper Science and Technology at Georgia Tech, McGill University, and (since 2006) at the University of Illinois Urbana-Champaign.
 He is also affiliated with the university's Beckman Institute and National Center for Supercomputing Applications.
 He was site co-director of the NSF Industry/University Cooperative Research Center for Novel High Voltage/Temperature Materials and Structures (2012-2022).